 Fact Or Fiction

 Autism can be an extremely challenging diagnosis for parents and physicians.
-Some parents might attribute a connection between vaccines and their child’s autism diagnosis because of the timing when children begin exhibiting signs of autism.
+Some parents might attribute a connection between vaccines and their child’s autism diagnosis because of the timing when children begin showing signs of autism.

 Even with the best diagnosis available, children do not start showing the earliest signs of autism until 6 to 18 months.
 Sometimes, these signs are so subtle that physicians and parents miss them.